 1. Best Overall: Dunhill Fir

-With its spacious base for displaying gifts and bright lighting provided by its numerous colorful lights, the Dunhill is both an attractive and functional addition to your holiday home décor.
+With its large base for displaying gifts and bright lighting provided by its different multicolored lights, the Dunhill is a lovely and practical addition to your Christmas home décor.

-The LEDs are designed to last for years with little maintenance, thanks to their innovative, patent-pending design.
+LEDs are designed to last for years with little upkeep because of their groundbreaking, patent-pending architecture.

 2. Best Design: White Spruce